xnhp/vanted-wiki/Sourcecode.md

 Main stable branch is main.

 Main development is happening on the `develop`-branch.
-This is not allways a stable branch.
+This is not always a stable branch.

 Now start eclipse and select a workspace.
 This would be the directory you created before.